malk04/react_test/README.md

 # React JS Project

-This project is built using React JS, Craco Less, Firebase, Firebase Auth, and Axios libraries.
+This project is built using React JS, Craco Less, Firebase, Firebase Auth, MobX and Axios libraries.
 It is a simple web application that demonstrates the capabilities of authorizing users via Firebase Auth and sending requests to the server using Axios.

 ## How to run the project